kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "string",
                 "description": "The git SHA of the commit used for boot testing" },
+            "git_describe": {
+                "type": "string",
+                "description": "The name of the git describe command" },
             "lab_name": {
                 "type": "string",
                 "description": "The name of the lab that is doing the boot tests"